-Tanzania: In addition to the harmonization of lists, a data collection tool was used to collect additional information and to validate or verify the information in the existing lists.
-The tool was about 4 pages and collected information on a wide range of information including: name, location, administration level, unique facility identifier, contact information, facility type (which included better categorization of facilities than was used in the existing lists), ownership, infrastructure (number of beds, rooms, transport, waste, etc.), services offered, physical location and service area population.
+Tanzania: In addition to the harmonization of lists, a data collection tool was used to collect additional information and to verify or validate the information in the existing lists.
+The tool was about 4 pages and collected information on a wide range of information including: name, location, administration level, unique facility identifier, contact information, facility type (which included a better categorization of facilities than that used in the existing lists), ownership, infrastructure (number of beds, rooms, transport, waste, etc.), services offered, physical location, and service area population.